mxsgrs/WebApiStarterPack/ReadMe.md

 }
 ```

+Another positive aspect is to avoid returning null objects which make the application prone to null exceptions.

 ### HTTP files

 While Postman is really great, having a HTTP client with all your predefined requests **inside your project** is such a handy tool.
 It allows to